Dragon fruit wine is a light, fruity, refreshing wine that can also be used as a great sweet dessert wine. You might want to give it a try.

 You can use the cap that comes with the bottle.
 Under the cap, there is a little rubber film to keep the air in.
 So it is very airtight and won't create any problems when we shake our solution.

-With corks, during the first period it is not recommended to use.
+With corks, during the first period it is not recommended to use this type of cap.
 Because during the first period, we'll need to shake our bottle.
-When shaking like this, the liquid may come into contact with the cork, creating a risk of mold developing in it and thus our final product.
+And when shaking like this, the liquid may come into contact with the cork, making it wet and thus creating a risk of mold developing in it and our final product.

-Although the type of wood they use for cork is oak usually, which has some mold-resistant properties, it is not recommended for our fermentation process.
-If you use cork cap, you can wrap some cling wrap around just to be sure.
+Although the type of wood they usually use for cork is oak, which has some natural mold-resistant properties, it is not recommended for our fermentation process.
+If you use cork cap, you can wrap some cling wrap around it just to be sure.

 If the bottle has no cap at all, you can use cling wrap to wrap tightly around the mouth.
 It will be fine.